-Just an hour outside of Palm Springs, California is one of the most unique and beloved landscape, Joshua Tree National Park.
+November is the perfect time to visit Joshua Tree National Park, just an hour outside of Palm Springs, California.
 With two unique desert ecosystems, The Mojave and Colorado, and some of the weirdest rock and plant life you will see in the United States.

 While visiting Palm Springs in November we decided to visit the park for our second time having a perfect November day in Joshua Tree National Park.
 Our first visit to the park was quite memorable as we really botched it up.
 Not realizing our phone map would do us wrong, we mapped to “Joshua Tree National Park” as opposed to directing the map to a specific entrance.
 We found our way into the backcountry in a rental sedan with half a bottle of water between us.
 Really dumb.

 Tip: Don’t expect your phone to work in the park.
 If you want to use a map on your phone plan your visit and download the map to be used offline.
 I also would add a little mark next to the destinations you want to stop to help you remember.

 Without planning, we didn’t see all the unique rock formations and features of the park I have seen all over Instagram and other photo sites.
 So, learn from our mistakes and be sure to map yourself to an entrance station.
 We recommend the Western Entrance which gave us a great start to our second visit to the park and led us to all of the obligatory Joshua Tree National Park features.